-The master key must be exactly 32 characters and include at least one of each of the following four types of characters:
+The master key must contain exactly 32 characters and include at least one of each of the following four types of characters:

 - Uppercase alphabetic characters

 - Lowercase alphabetic characters

 - Numeric characters

-- At least one of these special characters: ,\:/.?&%=+-[]()|
+- Special characters: ,\:/.?&%=+-[]()|

 - 6. Restart all the machines in the cluster.
 You can use the JMX method High Availability Services > restartCluster to do this.